-Teenage soccer players who wear protective headgear suffer nearly half as many concussions as those who play without protective headgear, according to a new study conducted by researchers at Canada's McGill University.
+Teenage soccer players who wear protective headgear suffer nearly half as many concussions as those who play without protective headgear, according to a 2008 study conducted by researchers at Canada's McGill University.

 Researchers followed 250 adolescent (ages 12 to 17) soccer players during the 2006 season.
 They found that 53 percent of those who did not wear protective soccer headgear suffered concussions compared to 27 percent of those who wore safety gear.

-The study, published in the July 2007 issue of the British Journal of Sports Medicine, also found that:
+The study, published in the the British Journal of Sports Medicine, also found that:

 - Nearly half of the players (47.8%) experienced symptoms of concussion during the 2006 season.